30 Best Hikes in Norway – The Spectacular Norway Hiking Trails + Map

 Difficulty: Easy/Moderate

-Utladalen is a classic Norway hike that goes along the Utladalen valley from Hjelle to Vettisfossen waterfall, Norway’s biggest unregulated waterfall at the free fall height of 275 meters.
-In the valley, you pass four impressive waterfalls, before arriving at the Vettisfossen.
+Utladalen is a classic Norway hike along the Utladalen valley from Hjelle to Vettisfossen waterfall, Norway’s biggest unregulated waterfall at the free fall height of 275 meters.
+Once in the valley, you pass four impressive waterfalls, before arriving at the Vettisfossen.

 Total distance: 12 km